rootstrap/blog/content/A prediction experiment with Machine Learning - Bruno Michetti.md

 ### Summary

 In this blog I talked about a prediction experiment with machine learning.
 It was very interesting to me and I learned a lot.
 I hope that at this point you enjoyed your reading, and understood the main ideas of the general process of prediction.
 Also, I mentioned important concepts of machine learning such as supervised learning, preprocessing the data, training and testing the models, etc. We saw some of the most used models in regression, and a way to evaluate them in order to see how well they are working.
-Finally, after reading this blog I hope that you can feel inspired to work with machine learning because it’s fun and helps us to solve lots of amazing and interesting problems.
+Finally, after reading this blog I hope that you feel inspired to work with machine learning because it’s fun and helps us solve lots of amazing and interesting problems.